Anupam137/AI-Agent-Swarm/README.md

 ## Development Plans

 - Adding an LLM that can present a relevance score based on source of information.
 - Making modifications to db for cases where the company name doesnt exist.
+- Implementing solutions using llama or other open source models(currently llama3.1 often throws errors while using certain tools)

 ## Requirements